-(3) The above statement of indebtedness does not include currently outstanding convention center revenue bonds payable from a hotel occupancy tax and revenues of the convention center, as provided in the ordinances authorizing such bonds and general obligation debt for which repayment is provided from revenues of the waterworks and sewer system and the airport fund ("self-supporting debt").
-The Town expects debt service on all or a portion of the Certificates to be payable from revenues from the Town's Drainage Utility System and Airport Fund.
+(3) The above statement of indebtedness does not include currently outstanding convention center revenue bonds payable from a hotel occupancy tax and revenues of the convention center, as provided in the ordinances authorizing such bonds and general obligation debt for which repayment is provided from revenues of the waterworks and sewer system, the drainage revenue fund, and the airport fund ("self-supporting debt").
+The Town expects debt service on the AMT Bonds to be payable from revenues from the Town's Airport Fund and the Certificates to be payable from revenues from the Town's Waterworks and Sewer System.
 See "Table 1 - Valuation, Exemptions and General Obligation Debt" and "Table 10 - Computation of Self-Supporting Debt" herein.

 (4) Projected.
-Includes the Tax-Exempt Bonds, AMT Bonds and Taxable Bonds.
+Includes the Tax-Exempt Bonds.